etienneleba/docker-symfony-website/README.md

 # Docker symfony website

 This is a docker/docker-compose project to handle a symfony 4/5 website project.
-The project is based on nginx, php7.2, mariadb.
-There are also a node container to handle yarn (for symfony encore) and a composer container to handle composer.
+The project is based on nginx, php7.4, mariadb.
+There are also a node container to handle yarn (for symfony encore).
 The make commands allow you to interact, build and deploy the project easily.
 <br>

 ### Starting a new project